antronerds/r2-tutorials/docs/Using_TheGenome_Browser_Annotations.md

 ## Gene Annotation

 ### RefSeq (R2) / RefSeq (CDS) / RefSeq features
-**Description:** "The Reference Sequence (RefSeq) collection provides a comprehensive, integrated, non-redundant, well-annotated set of sequences, including genomic DNA, transcripts, and proteins."
+**Description:** RefSeq is a curated collection of stable, non-redundant reference sequences maintained by NCBI, covering genomic DNA, transcripts and proteins.
 RefSeq is the primary curated gene annotation resource used in R2.
 The CDS track specifically marks coding sequence exons; RefSeq features includes additional annotations such as UTRs and non-coding transcripts.
 [8]

 ---

 ### Ensembl Gene (e75)
 **Description:** Ensembl provides automated genome annotation of gene structures, transcripts, and regulatory features.
-Release 75 (GRCh37/hg19, February 2014) is shown here for compatibility with the hg19 genome build.
+Release 75 is an Ensembl release built on the GRCh37/hg19 assembly.
 Ensembl annotation integrates ab initio gene predictions, EST alignments, and manually curated Havana annotations.
 [9]

 ---

 ### Gencode
-**Description:** "The GENCODE project produces high quality reference gene annotation and experimental validation for human and mouse genomes."
+**Description:** GENCODE produces reference-quality gene annotation for the human and mouse genomes, covering protein-coding and non-coding loci including alternatively spliced isoforms and pseudogenes.
 GENCODE integrates both automated Ensembl annotation and manual HAVANA curation, and is the standard gene annotation used by ENCODE and many large-scale genomics projects.
 [10]

 ---